certbot/certbot/certbot/docs/using.rst

 ==================

 Certbot accepts a global configuration file that applies its options to all invocations of Certbot.
-Certificate specific configuration choices are stored in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.
+Certificate-specific configuration choices are stored in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.
 See `Modifying the Renewal Configuration of Existing Certificates`_ for more information about modifying certificate specific options.
 Note that it is not recommended to modify